 Professor Healey was appointed as Vice-Chancellor of Fiji National University on 1 August 2016.
-He has held senior academic positions at Nottingham Trent University, the University of Canterbury and Manchester Metropolitan University, as well as teaching positions at the University of Leicester and Leeds Beckett University.
-Professor Healey has served as an Economic Policy Advisor to the Prime Minister of Belarus and the Deputy Minister of Economy of the Russian Federation and managed a number of multinational research and economic development projects in different parts of the world.
+He has held senior academic positions at Nottingham Trent University, the University of Canterbury and Manchester Metropolitan University, as well as teaching positions at the University of Leicester and Leeds for the University Grants Committee and a delivered talks and lectures at a large number Beckett University.
+Professor Healey has served Specialist Accreditor for the Hong Kong Council of international forums.
+Professor Singh as an Economic Policy Advisor to the Prime Minister of Belarus and the Deputy Minister Qualifications.
+Professor Pounder was Director Professor positions at a number of international of Economy of the Russian Federation and of Teaching and Learning at Lingnan University universities.
+Professor Singh joined FNU in 2018 managed a number of multinational research in Hong Kong, a top 100 university in Asia, prior and economic development projects in different to moving to Fiji. parts of the world.
 Professor Healey's research interests are the internationalisation of higher education and higher education policy.

-PROFESSOR JAMES POUNDER Pro-Vice Chancellor (Learning and Teaching)
+Pro-Vice Chancellor (Learning and Teaching)

 Professor Pounder joined FNU in 2018.
-He has held a range of senior posts in academia both in Hong Kong and the United Arab Emirates.
-The distinguished academic is also a registered Quality Assurance Council Accreditor for the University Grants Committee and a Specialist Accreditor for the Hong Kong Council for Accreditation of Academic and Vocational Qualifications.
-Professor Pounder was Director of Teaching and Learning at Lingnan University in Hong Kong, a top 100 university in Asia, prior to moving to Fiji.
+He has held a range of senior posts in academia Australian universities, where she has held both in Hong Kong and the United Arab several leadership positions.
+Professor Singh Emirates.
+The distinguished academic is also a has extensive experience with Higher Degree registered Quality Assurance Council Accreditor by Research programs and students, and has for Accreditation of Academic and Vocational